 2008-2009 Kate Purcell graduated from the University of New South Wales in 2008 with First Class Honours and the University Medal in Law.
 She completed the BCL at Oxford in 2009 graduating with a First and then read for a PhD in Law at the University of Cambridge with the support of the Cambridge Trusts' Cambridge Australia Poynton Scholarship and the St John's College JC Hall (Benefactors') Scholarship in Law.
-After a post-doctoral appointment in the Faculty of Law at the University of New South Wales, Kate joined the University of Technology Sydney Law Faculty as a Chancellor's Postdoctoral Research Fellow in 2016.
-A monograph based on her doctoral research and titled Geographical Change and the Law of the Sea is forthcoming with Oxford University Press.
+Her PhD was awarded the Cambridge Law Faculty's Yorke Prize.
+After a post-doctoral appointment in the Faculty of Law at the University of New South Wales, Kate joined the Law Faculty of the University of Technology, Sydney.
+She will be a Visiting Fellow at the Lauterpacht Centre for International Law at the University of Cambridge for the 2017-2018 academic year

 "My research considered loss and change of territory in international law and examined the legal implications of the various effects of climate change on geomorphology globally.
-In April and May 2011, I spent time as a visiting researcher in the Law Faculty of the University of the South Pacific in Vanuatu.
+In 2011 I spent time as a visiting researcher in the Law Faculty of the University of the South Pacific in Vanuatu.
 This gave me the opportunity to visit several sites where increasingly frequent and intense extreme weather events are already reshaping the coastline, and to meet both with scientists and legal academics working in the area and members of affected communities.
 I was also able to meet with government officials to discuss their views on, and policy responses to, the threat of climate change and possible implications in interim international law.
 My time in Oxford was both academically stimulating and socially rewarding and I am extremely grateful to the Oxford Australia Scholarship Fund for making it possible.
 The BCL is excellent preparation for doctoral research and I would strongly recommend it to law graduates.
 I have no doubt that Oxford will continue to be a part of my life for years to come - not least because of the enduring friendships and memories it has left me with."

 2008-2009 Phoebe Williams graduated from the ANU with B Commerce / B Sc (Psych) in 2004 before going on to complete her Bachelor of Medicine / Bachelor of Surgery with Honours at The University of Sydney.
-In 2008-2009 she studied the Masters of Global Health Science at Oxford University with the assistance of a Clarendon and Oxford Australia Scholarship.
-She was one of only two students in her year to graduate with distinction.
-She then returned to Australia to complete her clinical specialty training.
-After two years at St Vincent's Hospital, Phoebe became a Paediatric Registrar at Sydney Children's Hospital.
-She continued a vast array of public health work, conducted research on TB testing in refugee children as well as lecturing in malaria, HIV and women & children's health in the MIPH programme at Sydney University.
-Awarded a 2015 Sir John Monash Scholarship, Phoebe has commenced a DPhil with field work to be carried out in Kilifi, Kenya.
-Her family, with almost four year old triplets, is looking forward to the African adventure.
+In 2008-2009 she studied the Masters of Global Health Science at Oxford University with the assistance of a Clarendon and Oxford Australia Scholarship, and was one of only two students in her year to graduate with distinction.
+She then returned to Australia to complete her clinical specialty training in Paediatrics and Infectious Diseases, working in clinical medicine at Sydney Children's Hospital.
+In 2015 she was awarded a Nuffield Departmenf of Medicine Prize Studentship to undertake her DPhil in Paediatric Clinical Medicine.
+After a period in Oxford, she has recently returned from Kilifi (Kenya), where she was working under Professor Jay Berkley at The Oxford University Tropical Medicine Network to conduct a major clinical trial investigating new antibiotic regimens for neonatal sepsis to combat rising global rates of antibiotic resistance.
+She also established the University of Sydney's Diploma of Child Health within Kilifi, to train 22 local nurses and clinical officers in evidence-based best practice paediatric medical skills, during her time in the tropical medicine department.